A Freddie Mercury Memorial Garden has opened in West London

 A memorial garden dedicated to late Queen frontman Freddie Mercury has opened in Feltham, West London.
 The opening was attended by Queen guitarist Brian May and his wife, the actress and singer Anita Dobson, and Kashmira Bulsara, Mercury's younger sister.

-"It's great," says May.
+"It's great," May tells the BBC.
 "The whole thing's amazing.
 It's great to see such a community emerge in Feltham because, as I remember Feltham, it wasn't like this in the old days.
 And now you have this lovely coming together of artists and craftsmen, and it's so nice that they've honoured Freddy in this way, as a son of the village."

 "It's great that people still remember my brother," says Bulsara.
 "Which is lovely."